-- It is the student's responsibility to contact the teacher to make-up missed work. - Work missed due to documented absences: Full credit will be given for work made up on time as a result of documented absences. - Work missed due to undocumented absences: Work must be made up, but full credit may or may not be given at the teacher's discretion. - Work missed due to suspension: Work must be made up and full credit will be given.
+- It is the student's responsibility to contact the teacher to make-up for missed work. - Work missed due to documented absences: Full credit will be given for work made up on time as a result of documented absences. - Work missed due to undocumented absences: Work must be made up, but full credit may or may not be given at the teacher's discretion. - Work missed due to suspension: Work must be made up and full credit will be given. - Make-up work policies will differ from teacher to teacher.
+Please refer to each teacher's syllabus.